Eryadu/Java_feb_2025/src/Mar15/readme.md

 java compiler written in which language? compiler?
 Diff between method overloading and overriding?

 Upcasting ?? child class object assigned to parent class ref

 //upcasting (create the object of child class, but it refers to parent class during compile time)
-// but at run time it ref to actual (child child).
+// but at run time it ref to actual (child class (method or variable)).
 // System.out.println(rectangle.perimeter); // we can't access rectangle variable, just access whatever (method or variable)
 //  in shape class (parent class) else other all variable or method are hidden.
 Property of PolyMorphism to hide data.